Same-sex marriage in Northern Ireland: Public opinion

 A September 2014 LucidTalk poll for the Belfast Telegraph showed that 40.1% of the population supported same-sex marriage, while 39.4% opposed and 20.5% either had or stated no opinion.
 Of those that gave an opinion, 50.5% supported and 49.5% opposed same-sex marriage.
 A poll in May 2015 found that 68% of the population supported same-sex marriage, with support rising to 75% in Belfast.
 A "mass rally", organised by the Irish Congress of Trade Unions, Amnesty International, and the Rainbow Project took place in Belfast on 13 June 2015, with a 20,000 person turnout.
 A June 2016 poll placed support for same-sex marriage at 70%, while those opposing it at 22%.

-A December 2016 LucidTalk poll found that 65.22% of people surveyed supported the legalisation of same-sex marriage in Northern Ireland.
-However, a majority of unionist respondents was opposed to same-sex marriage in Northern Ireland, with only 37.04% in favour (with support rising to 71% for unionists aged between 18 and 24 years of age).
-By contrast, 92.92% of nationalist respondents and 95.75% of Alliance/Green/PBP voters were in favour.
+A December 2016 LucidTalk poll found that 65% of people surveyed supported the legalisation of same-sex marriage in Northern Ireland.
+However, a majority of unionist respondents was opposed to same-sex marriage, with only 37% in favour (with support rising to 71% for unionists aged between 18 and 24 years of age).
+By contrast, 93% of nationalist respondents and 96% of Alliance/Green/PBP voters were in favour.
 An April 2018 Sky Data poll placed support for same-sex marriage in Northern Ireland at 76%, with 18% opposed.

 A 2019 poll conducted by YouGov revealed that 70% of British people agreed that same-sex marriage should be legalised in Northern Ireland (up from 65% in 2018), including 55% of those living in Northern Ireland.
 Among Conservative voters, 62% (up from 54% in 2018) expressed support for the introduction of same-sex marriage in Northern Ireland.
-81% of "Remain" voters said they supported same-sex marriage, compared to 60% of "Leave" voters (this was at a time when in the aftermath of the 2016 EU referendum the issue of Brexit dominated British politics).
+81% of "Remain" voters said they supported same-sex marriage, compared to 60% of "Leave" voters.
+This was at a time when in the aftermath of the 2016 EU referendum the issue of Brexit dominated British politics.
 In Northern Ireland itself, 72% of women supported same-sex marriage, compared to 40% of men.